Skip to main content

 Download Data

 In this tutorial, we will calculate the biomass for a section of the SJER site.
 We will be using the Canopy Height Model discrete LiDAR data product as well as NEON field data on vegetation data.
-This tutorial will calculate Biomass for individual trees in the forest.
+This tutorial will calculate biomass for individual trees in the forest.

-1. Delineating individual tree crowns
+1. Delineate individual tree crowns using watershed segmentation

-2. Calculating predictor variables for all individuals
+2. Calculate predictor variables for all individual trees

-3. Collecting training data
+3. Collect training data

 Get Started